zalando/tailor/docs/hooks.md

 Tailor provides four hooks on the client side(Browser) that can be used for programmatically measuring Performance.

+These hooks does not follow pub sub pattern where we would normally have a number of subscribers listening for the event.
+The reason being, fragment sripts can have multiple script assets and having more than one subscriber would already make it hard to mark and measure the timing information.

+`Pipe.OnDone` is an exception(It does not depend on other hooks) which can be registered multiple times, and they will be executed in the order they are registered.

 ## API

 ### Pipe.onStart(callback(attributes, index))